Native Functions

 Converting Strings

-There are two ways to convert an argument that is to be treated as a String.
+There are three ways to convert an argument that is to be treated as a String.

 • joe.toString(arg) requires that the value is already a Java String.